Beyond Vintage Rotation: Bias-Free Sparse Representation Learning with Oracle Inference: Problem Setup

 \begin{remark} \it We do not require global optimality in Definition~\ref{def_local_id}.
 First, the $(\lambda_0,\epsilon_0)$-sparse matrix of interest is defined in terms of the presence of simple rows, rather than as the global minimiser of any particular rotation criterion.
 This notion is both more natural and more consistent with the literature, with a clearer geometric interpretation.
 Practically, the optimisation problem~\eqref{eq_general_rotation} can be highly non-convex with nonlinear constraints, making its global minimiser computationally intractable in general.
 By contrast, local optima are often attainable with suitable initialisation, as in the computational framework developed later in Section~\ref{sec_comp_guarantee}. \end{remark}

-Next, we show that a general class of vintage rotation methods is rotationally biased. \begin{proposition}\it Consider any orthogonal/oblique rotation method with criterion $Q(\cdot)$.
-If $(i)$ $Q(\cdot)$ is entry-wise differentiable, i.e., $\partial_{jl}Q(\bA) := \partial_{a_{jl}}Q(\bA)$ exists for $j\in[q]$ and $l\in[r]$; and $(ii)$ $\partial_{jl}Q(\bA)\big|_{a_{jl} = 0} = 0$ for any $j\in[q]$ and $l\in[r]$, then the method is rotationally biased. \end{proposition} The requirement in the proposition holds for most existing vintage rotation methods, which typically involve smooth and entry-wise symmetric criteria~\citep{kaiser1958varimax,yates1987multivariate,browne2001overview}.
+Next, we show that a general class of vintage rotation methods is rotationally biased. \begin{proposition}[{Bias in Vintage Rotations}]\it Consider a orthogonal/oblique rotation method with criterion $Q(\cdot)$.
+If $(i)$ $Q(\cdot)$ is entry-wise differentiable, i.e., $\partial_{jl}Q(\bA) := \partial_{a_{jl}}Q(\bA)$ exists for any $j\in[q]$ and $l\in[r]$ and $(ii)$ $\partial_{jl}Q(\bA)\big|_{a_{jl} = 0} = 0$, then the method is rotationally biased. \end{proposition} The requirement in the proposition holds for most existing vintage rotation methods, which typically involve smooth and entry-wise symmetric criteria~\citep{kaiser1958varimax,yates1987multivariate,browne2001overview}.
 Indeed, these requirements follow naturally from the smoothness and symmetry.
 Specifically, these criteria usually treat positive and negative entries of the same magnitude equally: if $\bA^{\prime}$ is obtained from $\bA$ by flipping the sign of the $(j,l)$-th entry, then $Q(\bA)=Q(\bA^{\prime})$.
 When $Q(\cdot)$ is smooth (entry-wise differentiable), this symmetry implies $\partial_{jl}Q(\bA)|_{a_{jl}=0}=0$.

-We examine the popular varimax method in the following example.
+{ The intrinsic bias of vintage rotation methods arises from their flatness at zero entries.
+To see this, suppose $\bar\bA=\bA^*$ in \eqref{eq_general_rotation} and $\bA^*$ is $(\lambda,\epsilon)$-sparse.
+When $\bG$ is perturbed slightly away from $\bI_r$, the zero entries of $\bA^*$ contribute little to the first-order change of the criterion because $\partial_{jl}Q(\bA)$ vanishes, or is very small, near $a_{jl}^*=0$.
+The direction of the rotation is therefore mainly determined by the nonzero entries, which may favor a non-identity rotation unless their contributions cancel under special symmetry or balanced sparsity patterns.
+Moreover, the magnitude of this bias depends on the sparsity structure and may scale with $q$.
+However, for the bias to be negligible for asymptotic distributions, it would typically need to be $o(n^{-1/2})$, which is too restrictive and is generally not guaranteed.
+We provide the following example for the popular varimax criterion as an illustration, and further examine other vintage rotation methods through the numerical study in Section~\ref{supp_sec_bias} of the Supplementary Material.}

 \begin{example}\it The varimax rotation \citep{kaiser1958varimax} is an orthogonal rotation with criterion: